Scale your business with our modular plugins.

 5. Future-Proof Your Investment

 Now you know why you need to optimize your WordPress website for mobiles.
-In the next section, we will show you 12 of the best things you can do for this optimization.
+In the next section, we will outline 12 key steps you can take to optimize your performance.

 12-Step WordPress Mobile Optimization Checklist